byrnecode/phonebook/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-This app is created with vue-cli.
-Selected options: Vuex, Vue router, ESlint, Prettier, SASS Added Bulma as pure css framework (to handle global styles and helper classes) Entry points: App.vue, main.js
-Routes/Views:
+## App Notes
+Entry points: App.vue, main.js

+Main Router: 'src/router/index.js'

+Available Routes:

-'/' - ContactList - homepage/ shows main the contact list '/contact/create' - ContactCreate - Where you can add new contact '/contact/:id' - ContactShow - View for individual contact, where you can also edit.
+'/' - `ContactList.vue` - Homepage and shows the main contact list

+'/contact/create' - `ContactCreate.vue` - Where you can add new contact

+'/contact/:id' - `ContactEdit.vue` - View for individual contact, where you can also edit

+'/404' - `NotFound.vue` - Catch all 404 page

+Vuex store: 'src/store/index.js' - Vuex modules: contact and notification

+## Checklist for this task

+Functions:

+- The contact list needs to have a basic phone number or name search.

+- The contact list needs to have an infinite scroll for loading more contacts (pagination).

+- There should be a way to mark contacts as favorite and see your favorite list from the contacts list.

+- You should be able to sort based on created at or based on full name ASC / DESC.
+Default is created at DESC (latest on top).

+Rules:

+- Phone numbers are unique so you can’t have two contacts with the same phone number.

+- Phone numbers need to be validated and fixed to E164 format using google-libphonenumber package.

+- All the data needs to be stored in Vuex storage and it needs to be persistent (should not go away with refresh).

+- The page should not refresh while you are adding a contact.